lhelleckes/BO_Empirical_Examples/README.md

 - **`notebooks/`** – Interactive notebooks containing empirical examples discussed in the review.
 - **`Figures/`** – All figures used in the review paper.
-- **`code/`** – Additional Python modules and utilities used for model construction and visualisation.
+- **`code/`** – Additional Python modules and utilities used for model construction and visualization.

 ## Empirical Examples